TChukwuleta/wix/README.md

 ![Add & Edit Code](./docs/images/05_wix_ppsp-name.png)
 8. This created the directory "BTCPay" containing two files: `BTCPay.js` and `BTCPay-config.js` which is open in the editor.
 ![BTCPay-config.js](./docs/images/06_wix_ppsp-btcpay-config.png)
 9. Next steps are to copy the contents of those two files from our [Git repository](https://github.com/btcpayserver/wix).
 You can see the same data structure as on your wix editor.
 In the `BTCPay-config.js` file, paste the code from the same file on our Git repository: [BTCPay-config.js](https://github.com/btcpayserver/wix/blob/main/backend/service-plugins/payment-provider/BTCPay/BTCPay-config.js).
-Easiest to click the "Copy raw file" icon.
+Easiest to click the "**Copy raw file**" icon.
 ![BTCPay-config.js](./docs/images/07_wix_gh-btcpay-config.png)
 10. Make sure you delete example code on the `BTCPay-config.js` file in the wix editor before pasting the new code.
 ![BTCPay-config.js completed](./docs/images/08_wix_ppsp-btcpay-config-complete.png)